Who We Are

 Jaime Lynne Bishop

-Jaime Lynne Bishop is MIPO’s Administrative Coordinator.
+Jaime Lynne Bishop is MIPO’s Director of Research and Data Visualization.
 She received her BA in Psychology and Philosophy from Binghamton University and her MS in Environmental Education from The State University of New York College at Cortland.
 Jaime Lynne assists MIPO staff in many aspects of the survey process.
 In her free time, she enjoys playing competitive soccer, running local Hudson Valley trails, and spending quality time with her family.
 She is a fanatic JETS fan, and rumor has it, she bleeds green.